 This chair has a similarly durable construction to the REI Camp X. It is built of steel and aluminum framing with polyester and nylon mesh.
 The only part of the chair that showed wear during the testing process was the foam padding on the arm bars.
 This thick pad would get caught when collapsing the chair and eventually ripped.
 Some testers toyed with the idea of cutting off the padding, but in the end it was decided that the padding would be sorely missed, as there would be nowhere comfortable to rest your elbows.

-This chair was more portable than any of the traditional models, but less portable than the lightweight models.
-The Stowaway weighs 5 lbs and 6 oz, almost three times more than our Top Pick for Portability, the Big Agnes Helinox Chair One.
+This chair was more portable than any of the traditional models, but less portable than all the of the lightweight models.
+The Stowaway weighs 5 lbs and 6 oz, almost three times more than our Top Pick for Portability, the Helinox Chair One, which we found to be just as comfortable, though slightly less stable.
 You would be hard pressed to fit the Stowaway in a pack to bring anywhere, but pack it in its storage bag and it can be easily carried to the beach or an outdoor concert venue.

 Ease of Set-Up